Late Night Entertainment Establishments (LNEs) are defined as:

 Any bar, restaurant, venue, or commercial establishment, that currently allows on-premises consumption of beer, wine, or alcohol, and remains open after midnight located within the city.
 This includes hotel accommodations.

 If your existing or new business meets the above criteria, you need to complete the LNE Permitting Process.

-Apply for a Late Night Use Special Exception from the Board of Zoning Appeals – Zoning (BZA-Z).
+- Apply for a Late Night Use Special Exception from the Board of Zoning Appeals – Zoning (BZA-Z).
 This can be done by filling out the BZA-Z Application and submitting all required documentation.
-Anyone applying for a Late Night Use Special Exception should contact the Zoning Division prior to an application being submitted; see contact information below.
+Anyone applying for a Late Night Use Special Exception should contact the Zoning Division prior to an application being submitted:

-Apply for both a LNE Permit and a Business License Certificate of Occupancy (BLCO).
-The LNE Permit and BLCO Applications may be submitted concurrently.
-However, a BLCO will not be granted until the LNE Permit Application has been processed.
-It is recommended that you submit these applications at least 30 days in advance of your planned opening of the late-night use.
+- Apply for both a Business License Certificate of Occupancy (BLCO) and an LNE Operational Permit.
+An LNE Permit will not be granted until a BLCO has been processed.
+It is recommended that you submit these applications at least 30 days before your planned opening for late-night use.

 - Submit an LNE Operational Permit Application through CSS.
 (LNE permits must be renewed every 2 years.)
 Applicants will need to provide the following information (You can also refer to this LNE Permit Checklist.):

 - Contact information for property owners, business owners, management staff, and other emergency contacts.

 - Security & Management Plan: A plan describing days and hours of operation, crowd management, and the ratio of security personnel to occupants.
 For questions about the Security Plan, contact: Lt.
 Jim Byrne, Charleston Police Department - firstname.lastname@example.org or (843) 720-3924